panzerdp/dmitripavlutin.com/content/posts/082-triple-equal-object-is/index.md

 Object.is(1, true); // => false
 ```

-The main question is when would you use Object.is() instead of strict equality check?
+The main question is when would you use Object.is() instead of a strict equality check?
 Let's find out.

 ## 1. Strick equality check operator

-To begin with, let's refresh quickly how the strick equality operator works.
+To begin with, let's refresh quickly how the strict equality operator works.

 The strict equality check operator evaluates to `true` when both values are of the same type and hold the same value.